ska-sa/spead2/doc/tut-5-send-pipeline.rst

 Note how at the end of the loop we still need to wait for the final heap.

-This improves performance to around 92 MB/s for Python and 260 MB/s for C++.
+This improves performance to around 5200 MB/s for Python and 5700 MB/s for C++ (it is highly variable though).
-The Python code does not get much speedup because the random number generation is a bottleneck, but the C++ code is now a little faster.

-Apart from overlapping the random number generation with the transmission, there is another hidden benefit to this approach: pipelining.
-Even if the random number generation were free, the original code would have sub-optimal performance because we wait until transmission is complete before submitting the next batch of work.
-This means that the networking thread will go to sleep after finishing heap :math:`n` and need to be woken up again when heap :math:`n+1` is submitted, and no data is being transmitted during that time.
+Apart from overlapping the data generation with the transmission, there is another hidden benefit to this approach: pipelining.
+Even if the data generation were free, the original code would have sub-optimal performance because we wait until transmission is complete before submitting the next batch of work.
+This means that the networking thread will go to sleep after finishing heap :math:`n` and need to be woken up again when heap :math:`n+1` is submitted, and no data is being transmitted while the thread is being woken up.
 With the new code, provided the processing is fast enough to submit heap :math:`n+1` because heap :math:`n` is complete, the worker thread can move directly from one to the next without needing to pause.
 In our example this makes no noticeable difference, but it can be significant if the heaps are small, and it can even be beneficial to have more than two heaps in flight at a time.

-.. [#benchmarks] I'll be quoting benchmark numbers throughout these tutorials.
-   The numbers are what I encountered at the time the tutorial was written, so they may be out of date with regards to future optimisations to spead2.
-   They also vary each time I run them, and they will likely differ from what you encounter.
-Treat them as rough indicators of how important various optimisations are, rather than as the absolute throughput you should expect from your application.

-.. [#fakeaddr] This will not be the same as sending to an address of a real machine which is not listening on the chosen port: in that situation, the machine will send back ICMP "port unreachable" packets, which will affect the performance of the sending machine.